- Is it required that students be Catholic to attend Lansing Catholic High School?

 Yes, it is possible to transfer into LCHS.
 Please visit our transfer student page and contact our admissions office for additional information on transferring a student to LCHS at 517-267-2102 or email@example.com.

-There is an initial $25 application fee.
-Once accepted, there is a $125 registration fee (or $225 if paid after April 15).
-A $200 student activities fee and a $50 technology fee can be rolled into tuition payments or paid separately.
+There is an initial $30 application fee.
+Once accepted, there is a $125 enrollment fee if paid before March 1 (or $175 after March 1 or $225 if after April 1).
+A $250 student activities fee and a $50 technology fee can be rolled into tuition payments or paid separately.
 Families must also purchase textbooks and school uniforms for their students.
-The total cost for books and uniforms ranges from $200-500 depending on if the family purchases digital or hardcover books as well as used books and uniforms from other families.
+The total cost for books and uniforms ranges from $200-400 depending on if the family purchases digital or hardcover books as well as used books and uniforms from other families.
 Additionally, please note that LCHS athletics are not "pay to play" - all are welcome!

-Yes, scholarships are available and are all based on financial need.
-Families must apply through FACTS to be eligible for any scholarships or financial assistance at LCHS.
-To be eligible for the maximum number of scholarships and financial assistance opportunities, families must apply to FACTS by March 1st each school year.
-Families will still be eligible for financial assistance after this priority deadline, but will miss out on all diocesan scholarships.
+Yes, all financial assistance is determined by financial need.
+Families must apply through FACTS to be eligible for any financial assistance at LCHS.
+To be eligible for the maximum amount of financial assistance and grant opportunities, families must apply to FACTS by March 1st each school year.
+Families will still be eligible for financial assistance through LCHS after this priority deadline, but will miss all Diocese of Lansing grants.
 Please visit our financial assistance page and contact our tuition office for more information at 517-267-2107 or firstname.lastname@example.org.

-Students are required to wear a uniform purchased only from Educational Outfitters at Lansing Catholic High School.
+Students are required to wear a uniform purchased only from RBG Uniforms at Lansing Catholic High School.
 Choices include (all with the LCHS cross logo): polo-style shirts (columbia blue, navy or white) or oxford shirts (white or blue), khaki or black pants, and for girls, khaki, black or plaid skirts.
 Young men must also wear a belt everyday.
 Solid colored sweaters (cardigan, v-neck, or crew neck) may also be worn.
-LCHS quarter zip pullovers and fleece jackets or vests, purchased from Lansing Catholic's Spirit Shop may be worn as well.
-For specific details on the uniform dress code click here.
-That page also refers to "Dress Down Attire" for what is acceptable to wear when students may be in casual dress.
-Educational Outfitters store is located at 3320 W. Saginaw in Lansing, MI 48917.
-The store phone number is 517-886-4800 and uniforms can also be ordered online at this Educational Outfitters Link.
+LCHS quarter zip pullovers, purchased from Lansing Catholic's Spirit Shop may be worn as well.
+For specific details on the uniform dress code and what is acceptable when students may be in casual dress visit our student handbook.
+RBG Uniforms is located at 3320 W. Saginaw in Lansing, MI 48917.
+The store phone number is 517-886-4800 and uniforms can also be ordered online.

 LCHS provides families with a book list of ISBN numbers for all of its courses each summer.
 Once you have your student’s schedule, you may purchase books from any source including other families and online.
 LCHS also offers families an opportunity to swap and purchase books from each other each summer at the annual LCHS Used Book and Uniform Sale in our cafeteria.

-To legally release transcript information, a request must be submitted in person or by writing to our main office.
-To request a transcript by writing/mail, please use our print and mail in our transcript request form.
-Or contact our registrar Mrs. Cecilia Draminski by email: firstname.lastname@example.org
+- To legally release transcript information, a request must be submitted in person or by writing to our main office.
+To request a transcript please use our transcript request form.
+If you have any questions, please contact our registrar Mrs. Karen Gavin by email: firstname.lastname@example.org.